sakumisu/sdk-bsp-stm32h7r-realthread-artpi2/README.md

 E:\project\sdk-bsp-stm32h7r-realthread-artpi2\projects>
 ```

-4. Use the [ENV-2.0](https://club.rt-thread.org/ask/article/af8952fcf0ca464b.html) tool to execute `scons --target=mdk5` to update the MDK5 project files.
+Use the [ENV-2.0](https://club.rt-thread.org/ask/article/af8952fcf0ca464b.html) tool to execute `scons --target=mdk5` to update the MDK5 project files.
 ## ART-Pi Communication Platform

 ART-Pi is an open-source creative hardware platform.
 We look forward to more enthusiasts discovering its potential.
-If you have any ideas or suggestions while using it, please contact us through the following channels:
+If you have any ideas or suggestions during use, please contact us through the following channels:

 - RT-Thread [Community Forum](https://club.rt-thread.org).
 - ART-Pi Official QQ Group (1016035998).